Yagisan/Stardew_Valley/README.md

 ## [Krobus Sells Scrolls](https://www.nexusmods.com/stardewvalley/mods/9134)

 This mod was created because finding the dwarf scrolls is purely by chance in the base game.
-In game it is established that Krobus and the Dwarf do understand each other, so it is logical to assume Krobus will "aquire" dwarf scrolls.
+In game it is established that Krobus and the Dwarf do understand each other, so it is logical to assume Krobus will "acquire" dwarf scrolls.
 Upon reaching 4 hearts with Krobus, he will have 1 dwarf scroll, selected randomly, each day.

 This mod requires [Shop Tile Framework](https://www.nexusmods.com/stardewvalley/mods/5005) to function.